Initiatives for Socially Responsible Investing and Lending

 Going forward, in our capacity as a financial institution we will continue to support the activities of borrowers that are mindful of society and the environment.
 In addition, through in-house education we will strive to continually raise the awareness of employees regarding the importance of contributing to a sustainable society through lending.

 Also, we will review our "Stance on Lending to the entire Businesses or Sectors" and "Stance on Lending to Specific Businesses or Sectors," which are components of our "Basic Stance on Lending," on an as-necessary basis in light of changes in the external environment, findings from our engagement with customers, and other inputs.
 In a similar manner, we will strive to upgrade methods for putting our stance on lending into practice.

 Approach to Social and Environmental Considerations during Investment

-Since becoming a signatory to the UN’s PRI in 2008, Resona Bank has carried out initiatives with an eye toward ESG as an institutional investor.
-We stated our acceptance of Japan’s Stewardship Code, and as a responsible institutional investor, we have established the Responsible Investment Policy, recognizing that investments have long-lasting effects on society and the environment.
+Since becoming a signatory to the UN’s PRI in 2008, Resona Bank and Resona Asset Management has carried out initiatives with an eye toward ESG as an institutional investor.
+As a responsible institutional investor, we recognize that our investments have long-lasting effects on society and the environment, and have established the Responsible Investment Policy.